Trump, frustrated by Afghan war, suggests firing U.S. commander: officials

 In addition, once the meeting concluded, Trump's chief strategist, Steve Bannon, got into what one official called "a shouting match" with White House national security adviser H.R.
 McMaster over the direction of U.S. policy.

-Some officials left the meeting “stunned” by the president’s vehement complaints that the military was allowing the United States to lose the war
+Some officials left the meeting “stunned” by the president’s vehement complaints that the military was allowing the United States to lose the war.

 Mattis, McMaster and other top aides are putting together answers to Trump's questions in a way to try to get him to approve the strategy, the officials said.